 Note (effective July 1, 2018)

 Due to the elimination of funding in the federal budget, the QZAB (Qualified Zone Academy Bond) program no longer has new money available for districts to offset interest costs associated with specific types of borrowing.
 This includes any prior year carryover or reallocation authority of the Department.
-Contact Bob Soldner, School Financial Services Team Director, should you have questions.
+Contact Dan Bush, School Financial Services Team Director, should you have questions.

 QZAB proceeds may be used to rehabilitate or repair school facilities, obtain equipment, develop curricula and/or train teachers and other school personnel.
 QZAB proceeds may not be used on new construction.